awsdocs/aws-security-hub-user-guide/doc_source/designate-orgs-admin-account.md

 ## Removing a Security Hub administrator account \(console\)<a name="remove-admin-console"></a>

 The organization management account can remove the current Security Hub administrator account\.
-When the organization management account uses the console to remove the Security Hub administrator account, the Security Hub administrator account is removed in all Regions\.
+When you use the console to remove the Security Hub administrator account, the Security Hub administrator account is removed in all Regions\.
+Security Hub also calls Organizations to remove the delegated administrator account for Security Hub\.

 When the Security Hub administrator account is removed, the member accounts are disassociated from the removed Security Hub administrator account\.